mayukh551/mayukh551/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/mayukh551?tab=repositories](https://github.com/mayukh551?tab=repositories)

-- 💬 Ask me about **react, tailwindcss, competitive programming, dsa, web development**
+- 💬 Ask me about **react, nodejs/expressjs, mongoDB, docker, kubernetes**

 - 📫 How to reach me **may14ukh@gmail.com**